 Stranded for the holidays?
 Here's what to do.

-Flight delays and cancellations are only increasing as a storm batters the United States during the peak of the holiday travel season, leaving holiday travelers uncertain and sometimes stuck.
+Flight delays and cancellations hit travelers hard as a winter storm battered the United States during the peak of the holiday travel season, leaving travelers uncertain and sometimes stuck.

+A cascade of cancellations affected Southwest Airlines in the days after Christmas, with the carrier canceling more than 62% of its flights on Dec.
+26. Frustrated passengers demanded their bags and jammed phone lines and Southwest's website.

-Scott Keyes, the founder of Scott's Cheap Flights, called it "the worst day of the entire year for cancellations," noting that the expected rate of cancellations today is 30 times as many flights that get canceled on an average day.
+Scott Keyes, the founder of Scott's Cheap Flights, had called Dec.
+23 "the worst day of the entire year for cancellations," noting that the expected rate of cancellations was 30 times as many flights that get canceled on an average day.

-If you're a passenger, here's what to know about what to do if you get stranded while trying to celebrate the holidays.
+If you're a passenger, here's what to know about what to do if you get stranded.

 How can I tell if my flight will be canceled?